hundredyearfarms/Hundred-Year-Farms/README.md

 - Erosion control: Trees in rows reduce wind speeds and slow drainage during extreme weather.
 - Reduced pest and fire risk: Through increased biodiversity.
 - Level work: Greenhouses, trees, and field crops require work at different times of year.
-- Higher asset values: By improving productivity, increasing biodiveristy, and building topsoil.
+- Higher asset values: Higher value trees, greenhouse, biodiveristy, and improved topsoil.

 Agroforestry is an established practice.
 Where we will be doing original work is in our approach to supplying greenhouse utilities from the agro-forestry waste biomass.
-Those utility services are what could allow small agroforestry farms to some day become carbon negative with reduced operating costs.
+Those utility services are what could allow small agroforestry farms to some day become carbon negative and more profitable.

 **Carbon-negative integrated greenhouse**